fvm/redesigned-chainsaw/README.md

 Probably could have tested for validity of the lines better.
 Reused functions from the get-go.
 2D-Slice indices are tricky.
 Test your assumptions on the meaning of 'diagonal'

+## Day 06

+Very much tempted to do it with a `container.ring` or `container.list`, but just went with the slice and shift and push its contents around.
+No time to do it in the morning, but pretty much done in a jiffy in the evening.
+After reading the description, it quickly became clear it would explode and modeling the cycle would be the way to go.
+It's basically a ring with a little run up tail, like a lowercase sigma.